TorbFoundry/torb/README.md

 createreactapp flaskapp       flaskapp_venv  stack.yaml
 ```

-Each folder is the name of the unit in (https://github.com/TorbFoundry/torb-artifacts)[Torb Artifacts], eventually you'll be able to name these whatever you want but for now they have to match the unit name.
+Each folder is the name of the unit in [Torb Artifacts](https://github.com/TorbFoundry/torb-artifacts), eventually you'll be able to name these whatever you want but for now they have to match the unit name.

 Depending on the unit, such as this react app, you'll need to build the artifact like `npm build` before you are able to deploy.
 Go ahead and change directory into `createreactapp` and run `npm run build`.
 Torb will not install programming languages, libraries or anything else for working with projects so make sure you have these things installed.

-If you need to install npm and node for this tutorial, you can follow their (https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)[guide]
+If you need to install npm and node for this tutorial, you can follow their [guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 Next we'll look at building and deploying.